StandardApps/Privacy/PrivacyPolicy.md

 <p class=MsoNormal><span style='font-size:10.0pt;font-family:Akkurat'>Thank you
 for visiting Wooql.com.
-Your privacy is very important to us and we ask that you please read this document.&nbsp; This Privacy Policy describes the types of information gathered by Standard Apps, Inc. (ÒProviderÓ, ÒusÓ or ÒweÓ) in the process of providing this website, computing application, and the data, services, information, tools, functionality, updates and similar materials (collectively, the ÒServiceÓ), how we use it, with whom the information may be shared, what choices are available to you regarding collection, use and distribution of information and our efforts to protect the information you provide to us through the Service.
+Your privacy is very important to us and we ask that you please read this document.&nbsp; This Privacy Policy describes the types of information gathered by Standard Apps, Inc. ("Provider", "us" or "we") in the process of providing this website, computing application, and the data, services, information, tools, functionality, updates and similar materials (collectively, the "Service"), how we use it, with whom the information may be shared, what choices are available to you regarding collection, use and distribution of information and our efforts to protect the information you provide to us through the Service.
 By using the Service, you hereby consent to allow us to